-Nevertheless, our PPC team have offered their expert advice on how to survive and grow an account, even without the renowned feed.
+Nevertheless, our PPC team have offered their expert advice on how to survive and grow an account, even without the renowned Google feed.

 To the untrained eye, Google Merchant Center can often be a headache.
-Bad news is often more common than good – 98% of your products may have been disapproved, or your feed may have failed to upload.
+Bad news is often more common than good – 98% of your products may have been disapproved, or your Google feed may have failed to upload.
 Ultimately you may feel that you don’t need to focus on this form of negativity and choose to ignore it completely.
 However, the Merchant Center is also the home of one of the most valuable things in an AdWords account; the Google Product Feed.

 The Google Product Feed is what allows you to run Shopping Campaigns, so maintaining its performance should be at the top of your priority list!
-But what happens if the inevitable happens and your feed goes down?
-What if you don’t want to run shopping campaigns or you don’t even have a feed to begin with?
+But what happens if the inevitable happens and your Google feed goes down?
+What if you don’t want to run shopping campaigns or you don’t even have a Google feed to begin with?
 What will happen to your account?
 Will you survive?

 We’re just joking!
 You will of course survive and your account will not go up in flames.